 No, however, unification will better position us to proactively address regulatory and industry changes.

-We are addressing potential challenges, such as technology integrations and contracts, through thorough evaluations and consultations.
+We are addressing potential challenges, such as technology integrations and contracts, through thorough evaluations and consultations to ensure that our unification approach is in the best interests of all parties involved.

 No positions are being eliminated.
-An organizational chart is being developed with the Core Services (see question 19) as the basis for employee structure.
+An organizational chart is being developed with Core Services (see question 20) as the basis for employee structure.
+The Board of Directors will continue to set the strategic vision of the association while the CEO is responsible for the management of the staff.

-“Members-first” is the mindset adopted by the task groups of diverse members.
-All formal decisions are vetted by the Board of Directors and members will be able to vote when required.
+“Members-first” is the mindset adopted by the task group which was made up of diverse member representatives and equal representation for each organization.
+All formal decisions have been and will continue to be vetted by the Board of Directors and members will be able to vote as required.

 We will honor all existing contracts and work to ensure a smooth transition for members, vendors, and partners.

-A comprehensive transition plan (see question 19), developed under the guidance of legal counsel and financial advisors, will address structural changes, communication, technology integration, and support for members and employees.
+A comprehensive transition plan, developed under the guidance of legal counsel and financial advisors, will address structural changes, communication, technology integration, and support for members and employees.

 Both Associations are committed to supporting our members, advocating for our industry and homeownership, and maintaining our high standards of professionalism in our communities.
 This shared commitment will continue through unification.

 An Ideal Association Outline will guide the transitional and permanent structures, focusing on advocacy, professionalism, and community.
+These components exist already in each association and will be honed to best serve the members in the new organization.
 Here are a few short answers to the key items:

 Strategy Items: